 Also of interest is that Bloomfield Hills has more people living here who work in computers and math than 95% of the places in the US.

-Bloomfield Hills is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bloomfield Hills is a great place for families with children to consider.
+First of all, many other families with children live here, making Bloomfield Hills a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bloomfield Hills has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bloomfield Hills’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Do you like to read, write and learn?
 If you move to Bloomfield Hills, you'll likely find that many of your neighbors like to as well.
 Bloomfield Hills is one of the more educated communities in America, with a full 77.27% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.